Role and Responsibilities

-+ Must be able to stoop, bend, and crawl on top of or under the device.
++ Must be able to stoop, bend, and crawl on top of or under machinery.

-+ Must be able to detect odors or hear noises, bangs, etc., or other sounds to detect problems or flaws in the functioning of simulators and their surrounding environment.
++ Must be able to detect odors or hear noises, bangs, etc., or other sounds to detect problems or flaws in the functioning of simulators and its surrounding environment.

 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for their job.
 Duties, responsibilities, and activities may change at any time with or without notice.